jeffreywangzhi/AWS_CodePipeline-CICD/README.md

 **[Update Stage]**
 1. Whenever the Update stage receives a new code push from the Source stage, it sends a notification via SNS and waits for manual approval to proceed.
-2. After receiving approval from the user, the Update stage begins building and deploying the source code to an update enviornment.
+2. After receiving approval from the user, the Update stage begins building and deploying the source code to an update environment.

 **[Test Stage]**
-1. Following the successful deployment in the Update stage, the Test stage builds and deploys a test enviornment with the source code.
+1. Following the successful deployment in the Update stage, the Test stage builds and deploys a test environment with the source code.
-2. Next, the Test stage invokes the test statemachine for testing the updated enviornment built from the source code.
+2. Next, the Test stage invokes the test statemachine for testing the updated environment built from the source code.

 **[Production Stage]**
-1. After successfully proceeded all of the above tasks and tests, the Production stage sends a notification via SNS and waits for manual approval to deploy.
+1. After successfully proceeding with all of the above tasks and tests, the Production stage sends a notification via SNS and waits for manual approval to deploy.
-2. After receiving approval from the user, the Production stage begins building and deploying the source code to the Production enviornment.
+2. After receiving approval from the user, the Production stage begins building and deploying the source code to the Production environment.

 ---
 ## Usage <a name = "elaboration"></a> ##